 - 2015 World Para Alpine Skiing Championships: Silver - giant slalom; Bronze - slalom

-At only 15-years-old, Millie Knight participated in Sochi 2014 to become the youngest British athlete to ever compete at a Paralympic Winter Games.
 She was also named Great Britain’s flagbearer at the Opening Ceremony.
-Even though she left the Russian city without a medal, Knight was only starting a so far short but fruitful career.
+Even though she left Sochi without a medal, Knight was only starting a so far short but fruitful career.

-In 2015, the British alpine skier won silver in the women’s giant slalom visually impaired and bronze in the slalom at her first World Championships in Panorama, Canada.
+In 2015, she won silver in the giant slalom and bronze in the slalom at her first World Championships in Panorama, Canada.

-Last season was her most successful.
-Knight took Great Britain’s only gold medal at Tarvisio 2017 in the downhill.
+The 2017-18 season was her most successful.
+Knight took her country’s only gold medal at Tarvisio 2017 in the downhill.
 She followed that up with three silvers in the giant slalom, slalom and super-combined.

 She also finished first in the super-combined and downhill World Cup rankings, finishing second in the overall rankings behind her main opponent Henrieta Farkasova of Slovakia.